Q-NFM

 Investigators

-Nick A Chappell (PI), Keith Beven (CoI), John Quinton (CoI), Phil Haygarth (CoI), Barry Hankin (Researcher Co-investigator 0.5FTE), Trev Page (PDRA1), Peter Metcalfe (PDRA2), Gareth McShane (Field Technician), David Johnson (Rivers Trust subcontractor), Steve Rose (JBA subcontractor)
+Nick A Chappell (PI), Keith Beven (CoI), John Quinton (CoI), Phil Haygarth (CoI), Trev Page (PDRA1), Peter Metcalfe and Ann Kretzaschmar (PDRA2), Gareth McShane and David Mindham (Field Technician), David Johnson (Rivers Trust subcontractor), Barry Hankin, Researcher Co-investigator 0.5FTE (JBA subcontractor)

-Listed alphabetically: AFBI (Northern Ireland), Cheshire Wildlife Trust, Coed Cymru, Cumbria Wildlife Trust, Defra, Eden Rivers Trust, Environment Agency, Forestry Commission England, JBA Trust, National Farmers Union, Rivers Agency (NI), RSPB, South Cumbria Rivers Trust, United Utilities, West Cumbria Rivers Trust, Woodland Trust & Yorkshire Dales National Park
+Listed alphabetically: Brackenburgh Estate, Cheshire Wildlife Trust, Cumbria County Council, Cumbria Wildlife Trust, Eden Rivers Trust, Environment Agency, Forestry Commission England, JBA Trust, Lowther Estate, National Farmers Union, Rivers Agency (NI), RSPB, South Cumbria Rivers Trust, United Utilities, West Cumbria Rivers Trust, Woodland Trust & Yorkshire Dales National Park